• Skip to primary navigation

 • Ground the cardamom seeds and combine them with 2 & 1/2 tablespoons of sugar.

-• Remove the almond cakes from the tins carefully and roll them in the cardamom and sugar mixture.
+• Remove the mini cakes from the tins carefully and roll them in the cardamom and sugar mixture.

-• Serve and enjoy your Swedish almond cakes!
+• Serve and enjoy your Swedish almond paste cakes!

 Notes